lambdazy/lzy/readme.md

 ### Installation

+`pip install pylzy` or

-`pip install pylzy-nightly`
+`pip install pylzy-nightly` for preview version

 ### Generating keys
-To access lzy, you must generate RSA public and private key, and then add them to [site](http://lzy.northeurope.cloudapp.azure.com/add_token).
+To access lzy, you must generate RSA public and private key, and then add them to [site](http://lzy.ai/add_token).

 To generate RSA keys with openssl, run commands:
 ```shell